 Get Cyber Insurance

 Consider having a cyber insurance plan that can compensate you for any data breaches.
 In any cyber insurance plan, be sure to look for comprehensive policies that protect you against both targeted attacks and natural disasters.
 But remember that just because you have cyber insurance does not mean you can neglect all other cybersecurity strategies in your dealership.
 Cyber insurance is only meant to cover the risks that remain even after you have taken steps to minimize them.
 You also need to be aware that each data breach will increase your premium, just like with car insurance (for example, car drivers without any incidents on their record usually pay up to 40% less than those with incidents on their record).

 When it comes to keeping your car dealership safe against cybersecurity attacks, preparation and training are key.
 Educating yourself and your employees will go a long way toward preventing cyber threats, as will using a secure payment system like Gravity Payments.
 Gravity is one of the best credit card payment processing partners overall, in part because of our top-tier security.
 With our help, your business and customer data will stay safe 24/7, and you’ll stay PCI compliant.
-Contact us today to learn more.
+Contact us today, or check out our payment processing solutions for car dealerships to learn more.